 Linda's litigation practice includes complex breach of fiduciary duty claims, business and employment disputes, and consumer finance and mortgage-related matters.

-Linda joined Hinshaw in July 2006 after a seven-year hiatus from the practice of law to raise a family.
-Previously, from 1996 to 1999, she was of counsel at the Pasadena law firm of Gutierrez, Preciado & House, where she focused on the defense of governmental entities and employers in sexual harassment and employment discrimination litigation.
+Linda joined Hinshaw in 2006 after a seven-year hiatus from the practice of law to raise a family.
+Previously, she was of counsel at a Pasadena law firm, where she focused on the defense of governmental entities and employers in sexual harassment and employment discrimination litigation.

 - Plaintiff Who Could Not Afford to Pay for Arbitration Was Allowed to Pursue Her Malpractice Action in CourtJuly 27, 2016Lawyers for the Profession®